karthikswarna/Asset-Manager/README.md

 ### NOTE: This is neither a production ready implementation nor will be updated in the future.
-The only purpose of this project is to get familiar with applications involving databases.
+The only purpose of this project was to get familiar with applications involving databases.